A sports nutritionist settles the score on energy bars: Are they really giving you energy or are they just nutrient-depleted candy bars?

 On the other hand, those lower in calories and are mainly composed of easily digestible simple sugars like maltodextrin and glucose are ideal during exercise to give you a quick pick-me-up.

 What can we actually gain from eating energy bars?
 Do they have any disadvantages?

 Number one is convenience; you can take these bars anywhere.
 In addition, they’re fully prepped and compact, sanitary, tastes great, and have a relatively long shelf life.
 The only disadvantage is that people may mistake ‘energy’ bars as something magical that makes them stronger.

 In reality, there are no performance-enhancing substances in these energy bars and only serve to fill in the gap if you’ve been chronically under-eating relative to the intensity and volume of your activity.

 There are so many energy bars in the market.
 There’s high-protein, low-carb, low-sugar, etc.—not to mention all the flavors that they come in.
 Do all of these actually have nutritional value?

 That’s true.
-There’s a whole range of energy bars to choose from; some of these bars are made out of dried fruit and nuts, which are particularly dense in not only energy but also vitamins and minerals vital to human function.
-In addition, some of which even have plant-chemicals called phytochemicals, which serve as antioxidants that protect against oxidative stress put off exercise, cancer, and heart disease.
+There’s a whole range of energy bars to choose from; some of these bars are made with dried fruit and nuts, which are particularly dense in not only energy but also vitamins and minerals.
+In addition, some of which even have plant chemicals called phytochemicals, which serve as antioxidants that protect against oxidative stress put off by exercise, cancer, and heart disease.
 On the other hand, some of these energy bars are more like nutrient-depleted candy bars.

 Do you have any tips on how to read the nutrition labels on energy bars?
 Which items should we focus on?